spiral/docs/docs/en/component/storage.md

 ];
 ```

 To use this URI resolver, simply call the `toUri()` method.
-In case you need any
+In case you need any other distribution, you can specify it
-other distribution, you can specify it explicitly in the
+explicitly in the `toUriFrom(...)`method.

-`toUriFrom(...)`method.
+> **Note**

-> Please note that, unlike other methods, this one can only be called on a
+> Unlike other methods, this one can only be called on a specific file.
-> specific file.

 ```php
 use Spiral\Storage\BucketInterface;